-For example there’s a section that says the covered entity – in this case insurers, banks, and other financial companies — have to address, at a minimum 13 different areas, including data governance and classification, access controls and identity management, customer data privacy, incident response, risk assessment, and monitoring.
+For example there’s a section that says the covered entity – in this case insurers, banks, and other financial companies — has to address 14 different areas, including data governance and classification, access controls and identity management, customer data privacy, incident response, risk assessment, and monitoring.

 There are further requirements for multi-factor authentication, limits on data retention, audit trails of access to data, and restricting data access to relevant users.
 There’s even a rule covering annual penetration testing and quarterly vulnerability assessments.
 Nice work New York!

 And like the GDPR, if there’s an exposure, the company has to notify regulators within 72 hours!

 Adding more teeth to this, the regulators also say that covered financial companies will have to designate a CISO or chief information security officer who’ll be responsible for compliance.

 The CISO is called on twice yearly to produce a report that includes an assessment of the overall security of the company, description of any cyber risks, and summary of any material cyber security events.

 The report, by the way, will have to be filed with the state’s Superintendent of Financial Services.

 In addition, the board of directors will annually review the company’s program and provide a certification to regulators.
 This is another way of saying the board can be held liable if there are later proved to be misrepresentations or omissions.